Government support for businesses

 Use the business support finder to see what support is available for you and your business.

 Restart Loan Scheme

 The Recovery Loan Scheme is designed to ensure businesses of any size can access loans and other kinds of finance so they can recover after the pandemic and transition period.

 Up to £10 million is available per business.
 The actual amount offered and the terms are at the discretion of participating lenders.
 Loans will include 80% government guarantee and interest rate cap.
 The government has backed £75 billion of loans to date as part of unprecedented £350 billion wider support package.

 The scheme is open until 31 December 2021, subject to review.

 Coronavirus Job Retention Scheme

-The Coronavirus Job Retention Scheme has been extended into March 2021 to allow employees to continue to work where they can.
+The Coronavirus Job Retention Scheme ("furlough") has been extended to the end of September 2021 to allow employees to continue to work where they can.
 Workers in any part of the UK can retain their job, even if their employer cannot afford to pay them, and be paid at least 80% of their salary up to £2,500 a month.

 Employers small or large, charitable or non-profit are eligible and because more businesses will need to close, they will now be asked to pay just National Insurance and Pensions contributions for hours not worked.